MeerLabs/voice-data-frontend/doc/doc.md

 ## Overview

 This article aims to provide a comprehensive guide to the GPT-SoVITS repository developed by RVC-Boss.
 It offers detailed installation instructions, advice on dataset collection and training, and commands for running the system on Linux.
-Additionally, it also delves into the technical principles behind GPT-SoVITS, attempting to explain underlying technologies employed in this open-source project.
+Additionally, it also delves into the technical principles behind GPT-SoVITS, attempting to explain the underlying technologies employed in this open-source project.

 ## Background